 Because Taipei has such a wonderful selection of hotels and restaurants, many tourists like to base themselves in the capital, and take advantage of the region’s superb transport links to explore the north coast and the mountainous interior.

-Like Shanghai, Danshui was once a ‘treaty port’, meaning that in the second half of the 19th century traders and residents from the British Empire, France, Russia and the United States enjoyed special rights and protections.
-The town, on the northern side of a scenic estuary, was then known to the outside world as Tamsui.
-In the 17th century, the Spanish built Fort San Domingo.
+Like Shanghai, Tamsui (often spelled ‘Danshui’) was once a ‘treaty port’, meaning that in the second half of the 19th century traders and residents from the British Empire, France, Russia and the United States enjoyed special rights and protections.
+The town lies on the northern side of a scenic estuary, and began developing after the Spanish built Fort San Domingo in the first half of the 17th century.
 That bastion was taken over by the Dutch before becoming an imperial Chinese barracks; the British government later rented it and used it as their consulate until 1972.
 The fort is just one of several relics which history buffs find fascinating.

 Covering the mountains northwest of Taipei, Yangmingshan National Park has indoor and outdoor hot springs plus several well-marked yet challenging hiking routes.